statusbits/smartthings/RadioThermostat/README.md

 not matter what you type in the name field since it will be overwritten in the next step anyway.
 Click the blue "Create" button at the bottom of the page.
 An IDE editor window containing device handler template should now open.
+5. Copy the **RadioThermostat**
-5. In another browser window, open **RadioThermostat** [source code](https://github.com/statusbits/smartthings/blob/master/RadioThermostat/RadioThermostat.device.groovy) on GitHub.
+[source code](https://github.com/statusbits/smartthings/blob/master/RadioThermostat/RadioThermostat.device.groovy)
-6. Copy the **RadioThermostat** source code from GitHub and paste it into the IDE editor window (see Step 4).
-Make sure you completely *overwrite* content of the editor window with the source code copied from the GitHub.
+from GitHub and paste it into the IDE editor window (see previous step).
+Make sure you *completely overwrite* contents of the editor window with the source code copied from the GitHub.
-7. Click the blue "Save" button above the editor window.
+6. Click the blue "Save" button above the editor window.
-8. Click the "Publish" button next to it and select "For Me".
+7. Click the "Publish" button next to it and select "For Me".
 You have now self-published your smart device handler.

 **2. Installing RadioThermostat SmartDevice**